jneaimi/m-yallow-frontend-new/docs/features/notification-system-technical-spec.md

 ## Notification Behavior

 - Notifications stack from the top-right corner by default
-- Each notification has a different default duration based on its type:
+- The global default duration for all notifications is 5000ms (set in the Toaster component)
+- Type-specific durations are applied in the utility functions:
   - Success: 3000ms (shorter as they're less critical)
-  - Error: 5000ms (longer to ensure users see the error)
+  - Error: 5000ms (uses the global default)
   - Warning: 4000ms
   - Info: 4000ms
 - All notifications are dismissible via a close button